cconeil/Standard-Template-Protocols/README.md

 ```

 ## Contributions
-You can feel free to email me or contact me on Twitter if you have any questions, ideas, or just want to contribute.
+Pull requests are welcome! :) You can also email me or contact me on Twitter if you have any questions, ideas, or just want to contribute.

 t: [@chrisoneil_](https://twitter.com/chrisoneil_)